-Send the completed form to Dean of Student Services at the campus your student is attending.
+Send the completed form to the director of student development services at the campus your student is attending.

 An original release form is not required.
 School officials may honor a copy of a valid release, including a fax.
 An authorization could permit disclosure of information by phone or email so long as an otherwise valid release is on file.
 A form could also authorize on-going disclosures, such as grades each semester.

 We encourage you and your student to discuss signing a release before issues of access arise.
 Releases may be as broad or a limited as desired.
 You may want to remind your student of the potential negative consequences of not permitting you to have access to information such as tuition balance!

 Doesn't the fact that I pay my child's tuition give me automatic access to information?